zimbabwe303/update-sing-box/README.md

 Installation tips:

 1. Create a file `/etc/systemd/system/sing-box.service` and paste the contents above there.
-2. Create the directory `/var/lib/sing-box` and place your `config.json` there.
+2. Create the directory `/var/lib/sing-box` and place your *config.json* there
-3. Don't forget to do `systemctl enable sing-box.service` before trying `systemctl start sing-box.service`.
+3. Don't forget to do *systemctl enable sing-box.service* before trying *systemctl start sing-box.service*

 ## iptables example